venysssssssssss/AwsOverview/AWS API Gateway.md

 - Callers of the API must supply an assigned API key in the x-api-key header in requests to the API.

-# 13. API Gateway – Logging & Tracing
+# 13. Logging & Tracing

 - CloudWatch Logs:
   - Enable CloudWatch logging at the Stage level (with Log Level).